Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 105 trips per day across all routes, which equates to approximately 7 weekly trips per individual stop.
+The accessibility of transport is rated as excellent, with residents typically located just 157 meters from their nearest transport stop.
+On average, there are 105 trips per day across all routes, which translates to approximately seven weekly trips per individual stop.

 Frequently Asked Questions - Transport